-CFU = Colony Forming Unit, a unit used to estimate the number of viable bacteria in a sample
+Figure 3b: Oral Formulation of ALS-4 in a Non-Lethal Bacteremia Model CFU = Colony Forming Unit, a unit used to estimate the number of viable bacteria in a sample

 A Clinical Trial Application ("CTA") was submitted with the Public Health Agency of Canada (Health Canada) to conduct a Phase 1 clinical trial of ALS-4, an orally administered small molecule drug for the treatment of infections caused by Staphylococcus aureus including Methicillin-resistant Staphylococcus aureus (MRSA) in Q4 2020.
 ALS-4 received clearance from Health Canada regarding the CTA to initiate a Phase 1 clinical study in January 2021.
-On March 31, 2021, we announced dosing the first human subject in its Phase I clinical trial evaluating ALS-4.
-The first-in-human Phase I trial is a randomized, double-blinded, placebo-controlled, single and multiple ascending dose study designed to evaluate safety, tolerability, and pharmacokinetics of orally administered ALS-4 in healthy male and female adult volunteers.
-The study plans to enroll up to 48 and 24 healthy volunteers for the single-ascending dose (SAD) and multiple-ascending dose (MAD) cohorts, respectively.
-Enrollment for the first cohort of SAD has been completed and we continue to enroll individuals for other cohorts of the trial.
+In March 2021, we announced dosing the first human subject in its Phase 1 clinical trial evaluating ALS-4.
+In January 2022, we further announced the completion of our Phase I clinical trial for ALS-4.
+The first-in-human Phase 1 trial was a randomized, double-blinded, placebo-controlled, single and multiple ascending dose study designed to evaluate safety, tolerability, and pharmacokinetics of orally administered ALS-4 in healthy male and female adult volunteers.
+The single-ascending dose studies (SAD) and multiple-ascending dose studies (MAD) have been completed for a total of 72 healthy subjects and no subjects were dropped from the studies.
+There were no serious adverse events observed and no relevant clinical changes in respect of vital signs.